 How should I prepare to travel with a toddler on a plane?

-- Purchase a stroller and car seat bag to protect your items when they are with the baggage.
+- Purchase a stroller bag and car seat bag to protect your items when they are with the baggage.
 We typically check our car seat with the luggage and take the stroller all the way to the gate.
-We did end up with a warped stroller after our last trip, so you may want to consider taking a less expensive stroller for a great option for travel.
+We did end up with a warped stroller after our last trip, so you may want to consider taking a less expensive stroller as a great option for travel.
 The bags below from Amazon have been a great idea for our past several flights.

 - If you are flying with a lap baby, make sure to check your airline’s requirements.
 You may need to take a copy of her birth certificate or shot record to prove their age.
 We forgot that one time and it was rather stressful at the check-in counter while we figured it out.